A Family Safari in Africa

 For our final activity of the trip, we visited the elephant orphanage during its one-hour public viewing time.
 It was very crowded (on a Sunday), and the kids had seen a lot of baby elephants already throughout Kenya and Tanzania, so this didn’t engage them like it otherwise might have.
 If it’s your best chance to see baby elephants, absolutely add it to your Nairobi itinerary.
 But if you’ve already been on safari, it’s not a mandatory stop…although it’s a great cause to support.

-As we were getting ready for this trip, and as I was posting photos on Facebook and Instagram, I got a lot of comments wondering about the safety of taking kids to Africa with wild animals, crime, political unrest and/or terrorism.
+As we were getting ready for this family safari, and as I was posting photos on Facebook and Instagram, I got a lot of comments wondering about the safety of taking kids to Africa with wild animals, crime, political unrest and/or terrorism.
 Africa has 54 countries and sure some of them aren’t places where I’m tempted to take my family, but Kenya and Tanzania are stable and are well-touristed areas.
 Most of our camps were unfenced, but we had Maasai guards escorting us to and from our tents at night in case there were lions around.
 We never felt scared.

 The bigger issue was health.
 The tap water isn’t safe to drink, so we got used to brushing teeth with bottled water and avoiding fruits and salads anywhere we weren’t confident of the kitchen procedures.
 Two of us still got sick during the trip, but we had Cipro and anti-diarrhea medicine (see my Safari Packing List).
 Three of us stayed perfectly healthy.

 There are a lot of suggested vaccinations and medications for East Africa.
-I waited way too long to prepare for this trip, and as a result my wife and kids were scrambling at the last minute to get everything done (I already had all of my shots from previous trips).
+I waited way too long to prepare for this trip, and as a result, my wife and kids were scrambling at the last minute to get everything done (I already had all of my shots from previous trips).
 They got meningitis and yellow fever vaccinations the day before we departed, and started their typhoid vaccine pills at the same time, meaning that we had to keep the rest of the vaccine series refrigerated for the plane flights and the first few days in Africa – not easy!
 We obtained five prescriptions for malaria meds and two for Cipro.
 We got a few mosquito bites, but in areas that were low-risk for malaria so we all stopped taking the pills over the course of the trip (not that I’m recommending that to others).

 Note: Don’t underestimate the difficulty of getting young kids to swallow pills.
 If your kids are going to take malaria medications, have a pill plan in advance.

-An African Safari with Kids – Summary
+An African Family Safari – Summary

-This was a good trip, and was well-organized by our safari companies.
+Our family safari was a good trip and was well-organized by our safari companies.
 Given that we didn’t love Amboseli, we probably could have just stayed in Tanzania.
 That would have saved us money on Kenyan visas and would have meant fewer flights, but it also would have meant missing out on Kenya’s very kid-friendly Little Mara Bush Camp and the Giraffe Manor.
 Whether you travel to just one country or both depends on the amount of time you have for vacation.
 Ten or eleven days would have been enough safari time for my kids.
 An alternative would have been to go to the three parks in Tanzania and then end the trip off-shore on Zanzibar with some beach and relaxation time.

-An African Safari with Kids – Specifics
+An African Family Safari – Specifics

 Kid Friendly: Moderately kid-friendly.
 We spent 62 hours on game drives over the course of two weeks, and we had 25 hours of additional including airport transfers and driving between parks.
 That’s a lot of time in the car.
 If your kids are fine with that, you’ll have an easy time.
 If they get stir-crazy, it will be a problem.